Police Athletic League Part-time Recreation Specialist in Bronx, New York

-We are looking for a part-time Recreation Specialist who will be responsible for engaging youth, between the ages of 13 and 19, in a variety of prosocial activities.
-Implementing, leading, and/or supervising a broad range of recreational, social and educational activities that include but are not limited to organized sports, games, tournaments, competitions, social and special events, cultural arts and life skills.
-Under the direction of administrative staff, plan, organize and manage recreational activities and perform administrative duties that support and facilitate the above primary functions
+We are looking for a part-time Recreation Specialist who will be responsible for engaging youth, between the ages of 13 and 19, in a variety of pro-social activities.
+Implementing, leading, and/or supervising a broad range of recreational, social and educational activities that include but are not limited to organized sports, games, tournaments, competitions, social and special events, cultural arts and life skills both in-person and on virtual platforms.
+Under the direction of administrative staff, plan, organize and manage recreational activities and perform administrative duties that support and facilitate the above primary functions.

 Major Duties & Responsibilities: